-Using our online system which is directly connected to the UK Government's Gateway, DBS certificates can be dispatched in some cases within 2 hours of the DBS being submitted, although most are received within a week or so.
+At Aaron's Department, we use an online system which is directly connected to the UK Government's Gateway, resulting in DBS certificates being dispatched in some cases within 2 hours of the DBS being submitted, although the majority received in around a week.

 Please note that there can be a small percentage of DBS checks that could take longer, if there is a barrier in the way of completion.